ShaadG/adron-orange.github.io/public/content/post/2_Believe.md

 * Have a readme file
 * Have a contributing file
-* List all core team members in the readme file
 * Have a license file
-* Have a changelog
 * Follow semantic versioning
-* Tag all major releases
+* Tag all releases
-* Provide documentation
+* Have publicly visable CI